-During 2009, a draft of legislation was prepared for the 2010 regular session.
-The draft recommended changes in Coal Officials Certification requirements and proposed an appeal process for penalties imposed on mining operators.
-The draft was presented to the interim Radioactive and Hazardous Materials Committee (RHMC) after consultation with the New Mexico Mining Association (NMMA), and members of the International Union of Operating Engineers (IUOE).
-A bill was prepared, sponsored by Representative John Heaton on behalf of the RHMC for consideration during the 2010 legislative session.
-The major focus of the proposed legislative change was allowing recertification of Coal Mine Officials utilizing retraining and continuing education versus testing.
-The office of the SMI would have incurred significant expense had retesting been required.
+During 2010, legislation was prepared for the 2010 regular session.
+HB 80 recommended changes in Coal Officials Certification requirements and proposed an appeal process for penalties imposed on mining operators.
+The SMI partnered with the New Mexico Mining Association (NMMA), and members of the International Union of Operating Engineers (IUOE).
+HB 80, sponsored by Representative John Heaton, was passed almost unanimously by the New Mexico House and Senate and was signed into law by Governor Richardson on February 22.

+The major focus of the legislative change enabled recertification of Coal Mine Officials utilizing retraining and continuing education versus testing.
+The office of the SMI and coal operators would have incurred significant expense had retesting been required.